deepax11/BadCharExplorer1/README.md

 Dear Reviwer,

 I have done what could I have done in my free time.
-I did not complete all the requirement and but leaving it in right direction where you can give me the feedback.
+I did not complete all the requirement but leaving it in right direction on which you can give me the feedback.

 ##1.
 Created NetworkKit similar to what I have been using in my current project.
 I kept it simple with minimum interface.